crux_core/core/

 16

 17/// The Crux core.
-Create an instance of this type with your effect type, and your app type as type parameters
+Create an instance of this type with your App type as the type parameter

 18///